equinor/everest-tutorials/CONTRIBUTING.md

 | `test`    | Adding or updating tests (e.g., unit tests, integration tests)                                                             |

-#### Commit Message Examples

-From the merged pull request #21:
+As an examples, this is a commit message from the merged pull request #21:

 ```
 feat: added the ensemble as a git submodule
 ```

-From the automatic release manager:
+And this is a commit message from the automatic release manager:

 ```
 chore(main): release 0.4.1
 ```

 ### Pull Request Guidelines